How to Choose a Controller

 - Installed on the side of a building (not discreet)

 DC Powered controllers are usually battery powered and are a great solution when no power is available.

 There are two types of DC Controllers, Tap Timers & DC Controllers.

-Tap Timers usually have 1, 2 or 4 outlets and you commonly find in Bunnings or Mitre 10.
-These types of controllers can be excellent for some situations but won't give you the functionality or lifespan of a DC Controller.
+Tap Timers usually have 1, 2 or 4 outlets, and you commonly find in Bunnings or Mitre 10.
+These controllers can be excellent for some situations but won't give you the functionality or lifespan of a DC Controller.
 Tap Timers commonly run on 2 or more AA Batteries, are designed to be outdoors (model dependant) and situated on the garden house tap.

-DC Controllers are a lot similar to the AC Controllers as the run a DC Solenoid Valve to control the flow of water.
-This allows for a much longer lifespan, higher operating pressures and flow rates, more features and overall a better controller.
+DC Controllers are a lot similar to the AC Controllers as they run a DC Solenoid Valve to control water flow.
+This allows for a much longer lifespan, higher operating pressures and flow rates, more features and overall, a better controller.

 DC controllers are capable of 1, 2, 4, 6 and some with 12 stations from one controller.
 These timers commonly run 1-2 9V Batteries that can last 2+ years depending on the watering schedule.

-Both tap timers and controller can have Bluetooth capability, allowing you to remotely programme the controller.
+Both tap timers and controller can have Bluetooth capability, allowing you to programme the controller remotely.
 The benefits of a DC powered controller is in a remote area or lack of power supply, you can still get a reliable irrigation system running.

 - Irrigation system in remote areas/lack of power